Practical Learning-based Education Provided by Teachers

 Associate Professor

-After completing graduate school doctoral program at the graduate school of human sciences, Osaka University, obtained a doctorate in human sciences at the university.
-After working as a volunteer coordinator at the University Volunteer Center and as a specially appointed researcher at an NPO (food bank), posted to the current position in April 2013.
-Specialized in volunteer and NPO theory.
+Osaka University Graduate School Graduate School of Human Sciences Doctoral Program Credits After leaving the university, he obtained a doctorate in human sciences from the same university.
+After working as a volunteer coordinator at a university volunteer center and a specially appointed researcher at a food bank (NPO), he has been in his current position since April 2013.
+He specializes in volunteer and NPO theory.